erma0x/yolo-object-detection/README.md

  ## YOLO (You Only Look Once)

- Download the pre-trained YOLO v3 weights file:
+ Download one of the pre-trained YOLO weights file from the following link (example with yolov5n6.pt):

  `wget https://github.com/ultralytics/yolov5/releases/download/v6.1/yolov5n6.pt ./models/`